Know the city limits

 - Buckhead Community Improvement District (BCID)

-Thanks to the support of donors, partners, and community stakeholders, the program funded nearly $40,000 in relocation bonus incentives in 2014 and engaged more than 55 officers to participate in the program and live in the city.
+Thanks to the support of donors, partners, and community stakeholders, the program has funded over $250,000 in relocation bonus incentives since inception and engaged more than 250 officers to participate in the program and live in the city.

 APD: To apply for your one-time bonus, please complete the application on the right-hand side of this page.
 Program details are described in the Terms and Conditions.